All white parents adopting children of color should know of the big, damaging mistakes we stand to make:

 - Click here (Black News) and here (Black News on Facebook) for black news.
 You can also click here (Ebony) and here (Ebony Facebook).

 - The Root is probably one of the largest sources of black news online.
-Though launched by Henry Gates, Jr. (black) and Donald E. Graham (white), it is owned by Graham’s company.
-It is under the umbrella of Slate and I find it to be unbalanced in terms of positive and negative stories involving people of color.
-I think it often demonizes and profiles people of color.
+It has been through a few owners and, though I once found it to be unbalanced in terms of positive and negative stories involving people of color, it’s latest owners have made positive changes.

 - Click here (Latina Lista) and here (Latina Lista on Facebook) for a Latina-owned online new source.

-- Click here (Asia Times Online) and here (Asia Times Online on Facebook) for an Asian-owned online news source.
+- Click here (Asia Times Online on Facebook) for an Asian-owned online news source.

 4. It is a mistake to focus on multiculturalism and diversity to the exclusion of our children’s culture.